Economy of Equatorial Guinea: In greater depth

 Imports into Equatorial Guinea also are growing very quickly.
 Imports totaled francs CFA 380 billion (530 M$US), up from franc CFA 261 million (420 M$US) in 1999.
 Imports of equipment used for the oil and gas sector accounted for about three-quarters of imports in 2000.
 Imports of capital equipment for public investment projects reached francs CFA 30 billion in 2000, up 40% from 1999 levels.

 Equatorial Guinea's foreign debt stock was approximately francs CFA 69 billion (100 M$US) in 2000, slightly less than the debt stock in 1999, according to BEAC data.
 Equatorial Guinea's debt service ratio fell from 20% of GDP in 1994 to only 1% in 2000.
 Foreign exchange reserves were increasing slightly, although they were relatively low in terms of import coverage.
 According to the terms of the franc CFA zone, some of these reserves are kept in an account with the French Ministry of Finance.

 Equatorial Guinea in the 1980s and 1990s received foreign assistance from numerous bilateral and multilateral donors, including European countries, the United States, and the World Bank.
 Many of these aid programs have ceased altogether or have diminished.
 Spain, France, and the European Union continue to provide some project assistance, as do China and Cuba.
 The government also has discussed working with World Bank assistance to develop government administrative capacity.

 Equatorial Guinea operated under an IMF-negotiated Enhanced Structural Adjustment Facility (ESAF) until 1996.
 Since then, there have been no formal agreements or arrangements.
 The International monetary Fund held Article IV consultations (periodic country evaluations) in 1996, 1997, and in August 1999.
 After the 1999 consultations, IMF directors stressed the need for Equatorial Guinea to establish greater fiscal discipline, accountability, and more transparent management of public sector resources, especially energy sector revenue.
 IMF officials also have emphasized the need for economic data.
-In 1999, the Equato-Guinean Government began attempting to meet IMF-imposed requirements, maintaining contact with IMF and the World Bank representatives.
+In 1999, the government began attempting to meet IMF-imposed requirements, maintaining contact with IMF and the World Bank representatives.
 However, the newfound oil wealth allowed the government to avoid improving fiscal discipline, transparency and accountability.